MacBook: MacBook Pro

-The MacBook Pro is Apple's higher-end notebook available in 13-inch, 15-inch, and 16-inch configurations.
-The current generation 13-inch MacBook Pro was introduced in October 2018.
+The MacBook Pro is Apple's higher-end notebook available in 14-inch and 16-inch configurations.
+The most recent 13-inch MacBook Pro was introduced in October 2018.
 It features a touch-sensitive OLED display strip located in place of the function keys, a Touch ID sensor integrated with the power button, and four USB-C ports that also serve as Thunderbolt 3 ports.
 The 13-inch model was also available in a less expensive configuration with conventional function keys and only two USB-C/Thunderbolt 3 ports, but since July 2019, the base MacBook Pro model has the Touch Bar as well as quad-core processors, similar to the higher-end models, although it still has only two USB-C / Thunderbolt 3 ports.
-The May 4, 2020 refresh adopts many of the upgrades seen in the 16" 2019 MacBook Pro, including the scissor mechanism keyboard ("Magic Keyboard") and a physical Escape button.
+The May 2020 refresh adopts many of the upgrades seen in the 16" 2019 MacBook Pro, including the scissor mechanism keyboard ("Magic Keyboard") and a physical Escape button.